doubleloop-io/refactoring-legacy-code-workshop-csharp/TRANSCRIPT.md

 ## Smells that impact the new requirement
 We need to handle History category.
 We have many smells related to questions logic.
-The primary is Shotgun Surgery, then Data Clumps and unmissables Primitive Obsession and Duplication.
+The primary is Shotgun Surgery, then Data Clumps and unmissables Primitive Obsession, Switch and Duplication.
-But directly work inside Game class is complex and even worst risky.
+But Game is a Long Class and directly work inside it is complex and even worst risky.
 We can do better, we can isolate affected parts moving them into another place.
 Then we can works in the new place with little surface and complexity.
 At beginning we want favour refactoring that reduce the scope in order to hide complexity.